Sixteen Stone

+Sixteen Stone is the debut studio album by English rock band Bush, released on 1 November 1994 in the United States and on 8 May 1995 in the United Kingdom through Trauma and Interscope Records.
+Featuring a rock sound characterised by guitar distortion and quiet interludes, the album quickly invited comparisons to Seattle grunge bands, particularly the recently disbanded Nirvana.
+The purported similarities between the band's sound and Nirvana's was the subject of significant media attention.
+Lyrical themes on the album included adversity and criticism of masculine stereotypes, as well as relationships and terrorism.

-Sixteen Stone is the debut studio album by English rock band Bush, released on 6 December 1994 by Trauma and Interscope Records.
-It became the band's most popular album, peaking at number four on the US Billboard 200 and boasting numerous successful singles.
-"Comedown" and "Glycerine" remain two of Bush's biggest hits to date, each reaching number one on the US Billboard Modern Rock Tracks chart.
-"Comedown", "Machinehead", and "Glycerine" were the three songs from the album to enter the US Billboard Hot 100, reaching number thirty, number forty-three, and number twenty-eight, respectively.
+Sixteen Stone has been considered the band's most popular album, peaking at number 4 on the US Billboard 200 and boasting numerous successful singles.
+"Comedown" and "Glycerine" remain two of Bush's biggest hits to date, each reaching number 1 on the US Billboard Modern Rock Tracks chart.
+"Comedown", "Machinehead", and "Glycerine" were the three songs from the album to enter the US Billboard Hot 100, reaching number 30, number 43, and number 28, respectively.
 The album was certified 6× Platinum in the United States by the RIAA on 16 April 1997.

-To mark its twentieth anniversary, a remastered edition of the album was released on 14 October 2014.
+Although notably less successful in the band's native Britain, the album was nonetheless certified Silver by the British Phonographic Industry.
+To mark its 20th anniversary, a remastered edition of the album was released on 14 October 2014.
+Sixteen Stone charted 59th in the Billboard decade-end chart for 1990–1999, and ranked 8th on Guitar World's 2014 list "Superunknown: 50 Iconic Albums That Defined 1994".

 Recording and background

+The seeds of the album were sown prior to Rossdale, previously of the band Midnight, first meeting future Bush bandmate Nigel Pulsford in 1991, when Rossdale wrote "Comedown", the first ever song he had written by himself, which would later reach Number 1 on the Billboard Alternative Airplay charts.